|

 II research, we've made every attempt to be as accurate and thorough as

-casualty lists were available.
-These daily published lists were the only
+possible.
+These daily published lists were the only consistant resource available

 A Work In Progress